dcsil/CSC491/assignments/final_demo_checklist.md

 - When you choose to include presentations slides, they should have been made to lend themselves to telling the story.
 - Slides aren't strictly required but are the easiest way to get visuals
 - Tells a good story, includes human engagement.
 Story isn't elaborate and everything is concise.
-- Uses a combionation of visuals and spoken word to tell the story
+- Uses a combination of visuals and spoken word to tell the story
 - Make sure to keep a good pace.
 You're all smart and knowledgeable, you don't need to be nervous and speak fast!
 - Anything presented (visuals, graphs, etc) that aren't used in the story detract from the story.
 They will lose you points.
 - Make sure your images don't overlap text and vice versa.